-RNA sequencing (Wang 2009) is rapidly replacing gene expression microarrays in many labs. mRNA (and other RNA’s) are converted to cDNA that is used as the input to a next-generation sequencing library preparation.
-RNA-seq allows you to quantify, discover and profile RNAs.
+RNA sequencing (Wang 2009) is rapidly replacing gene expression microarrays in many labs.
+RNA-seq lets you quantify, discover and profile RNAs.
+For this technique, mRNA (and other RNAs) are first converted to cDNA.
+The cDNA is then used as the input for a next-generation sequencing library preparation.
 In this article, I’ll give a brief review of RNA-seq and introduce the major methods being used today.

-We use between 100ng to 1ug of total RNA as the input to an mRNA capture with oligo-dT coated magnetic beads.
+We use between 100 ng to 1 µg of total RNA as the input to an mRNA capture with oligo-dT coated magnetic beads.
 The mRNA is fragmented, and then a random-primed cDNA synthesis is performed.
-The resulting double-strand cDNA is used as the input to a standard Illumina library prep with end-repair, adapter ligation and PCR amplification being performed to give you a library that can now be submitted to whoever is performing the sequencing for you.
+The resulting double-strand cDNA is used as the input to a standard Illumina library prep which includes end-repair, adapter ligation and PCR amplification to give you a library ready for sequencing.

-There has been lots of discussion about anti-sense transcription and its biological relevance.
+There has been a lot of discussion about anti-sense transcription and its biological relevance.
 If you are interested in simple differential gene expression, then strand information will not add much to your experiment, but will make your protocol more complex.
-Having said that, the most widely adopted method can be performed in most labs without too much extra effort.
-During 2nd strand cDNA synthesis, Uracil is incorporated instead of Thymine.
-Illumina library prep continues as normal, but after adapter ligation and before PCR amplification, Uracil-DNA glycosylase is used to degrade the 2ndstrand.
+Having said that, you can perform the most widely adopted method without too much extra effort.
+To do this, during 2nd strand cDNA synthesis, use uracil for incorporation instead of thymine.
+Follow the Illumina library prep as normal, but after adapter ligation and before PCR amplification add uracil-DNA glycosylase to degrade the 2ndstrand.
 This results in all reads starting in the same orientation so you can determine which strand was being transcribed in your sample.

-RNA-seq is a powerful and versatile tool that has been published widely over the last few years.
-I have picked a couple of my favourites (some from work performed in the core facility I manage) to illustrate what you can do with RNA-sequencing.
+RNA-seq is a powerful and versatile tool published widely over the last few years.
+I have picked a couple of my favorites (some from work performed in the core facility I manage) to illustrate what you can do with RNA-sequencing.

 In summary, RNA-seq is still an evolving tool, but is preferable in most instances to microarrays.
 It is more sensitive, more robust and can be more cost effective.
 What RNA-seq projects are you now planning for your project?